m-chael

 What Do You Mean By True?

-We use the word constantly.
-That’s not true.
+We use the word constantly: That’s not true.
 Is that true?
 Tell me the truth.
-But if someone stopped you mid sentence and asked, “What do you actually mean by that word?”…could you answer?
-Most people can’t.
-And neither could most philosophers, at least not without a fight.
-The word “true” comes from Old English
+But if someone asked you, “What do you actually mean by that word?”…could you answer?
+I don’t think most people can and neither could most philosophers, at least not without a fight.
+The word “true” comes from Old English trēowe,

 Keep reading